 The Winter Solstice is the longest night of the year in the northern hemisphere.
 The north hemisphere of the earth is farthest away from the sun.
-It marks the annual change from days that get shorter to days that grow longer.
+The northern winter solstice marks the change from northern days that grow shorter to days that grow longer.

 Romans also honored Saturn, the god of wealth, agriculture and periodic renewal with the Saturnalia festival.
 Rome was a slave society.
 Following the reversal of the seasons (summer/winter, verano/invierno), Saturnalia was a reversal festival.

 Christians celebrate Christmas, the birth of Jesus, yet there is no historical record of when Christ was born.
 The celebration was set at December 25 in 336 under Roman emperor Constantine.
 The date was probably chosen to bring Roman solstice celebrations under the church and get people off the streets.
 Christmas didn’t become popular until the ninth century.

 Kwanzaa was created in New York City by Ron Karenga in 1966.
-It has similarities to both Hanukkah and Christmas.
+It has similarities to both Hanukkah and Christmas, but emphasizes African traditions.